-We compare quality and cost using the \wiki benchmark.
-We set quality thresholds at [55, 75, 80, 85, 90] and compare three methods to determine the minimum cost with quality that exceeds each threshold.
-The Optimal Pareto Frontier represents the optimal plan of \our.
-As shown in Figure~\ref{fig:cost-wiki}, at each quality threshold, \our has only half or less of the cost compared to \pz and is close to the optimal cost.
-This efficiency is due to our quality-aware cost optimization method.
+We compared quality and cost using the \wiki benchmark.
+We set quality thresholds at [55\%, 75\%, 80\%, 85\%, 90\%] and compared three methods to determine the minimum cost required to exceed each threshold.
+The Optimal Pareto Frontier represented the optimal plan of \our.
+As shown in Figure~\ref{fig:cost-wiki}, at each quality threshold, \our used only half or less of the cost compared to \pz and was close to the optimal cost.
+This improvement was due to our quality-aware cost optimization method.